AliAtaollahi/CPS_IOT_HW/README.md

 }
 ```

 #### `employee.cpp` & `employee.h`
-These files define and implement the Employee class, responsible for encapsulating employee-related data within the system.
 **`.h` file:**
+Declares the `Employee` class that stores employee details and provides a method to check if an RFID tag matches the stored employee RFID tag.

 ```cpp
 #ifndef EMPLOYEE_H
 #define EMPLOYEE_H